Last Updated on May 26, 2023 by Lori

 Bonus: There are absolutely NO adverse reactions to meditation.
 None!

-Final Thoughts on Meditation Benefits for Midlife Women
+Final Thoughts on What Are The Health Benefits of Meditation for Women Over 50?

 If you would like to learn how to begin a meditation practice, I encourage you to read my post Meditation Tips for Beginners.
 It will provide you with sound, supportive guidance to start your journey.